software-mansion/live-compositor/demos/README.md

 npm run 3-live_stream
 ```

-This example simulates live streaming screen footage with webcam.
+This example simulates live-streaming screen footage with webcam.
-It demonstrate how to setup simple output and add elements like donate notifications.
+It demonstrates how to set up simple output and add elements like donate notifications.

-This example also use your webcam.
+This example will use your webcam.
 If you have problems with webcam footage, you can substitute it with prerecorded mp4 file:

 ```console
 export LIVE_COMPOSITOR_WEBCAM=false